-Both a laboratory and a house, the two-story, four bedrooms, three-bath NZERTF would blend in nicely in a new suburban subdivision.
+Both a laboratory and a house, the two-story NZERTF having four bedrooms and three bathrooms would blend in nicely in a new suburban subdivision.
 It was designed and built to be approximately 60 percent more energy efficient than homes built to meet the requirements of the 2012 International Energy Conservation Code.
-During the first year of operation (July 2013 – June 2014) the house exceeded its goal with enough surplus energy to power an electric car for about 1400 miles.
+During the first year of operation (July 2013 – June 2014) the house exceeded its net-zero goal of meeting all of its annual energy requirements with onsite renewable energy with enough surplus energy to power an electric car for approximately 1400 miles.
 Instead of paying almost $4,400 for electricity – the estimated annual bill for a comparable home in Maryland – the virtual family of four residing in the all-electric home actually exported energy to the electric grid.
-Additional details can be found by reading “NIST Test House Exceeds Goal; Ends Year with Energy to Spare”.

-During the second year of testing, the NZERTF quadrupled the amount of excess energy it sent to the grid relative to the first year, 2139 versus 484 kilowatt hours.
-This significant improvement was a result of Changes in Operational Strategy associated with the heating and ventilation systems and milder weather.
+During the second year of testing using an alternative setup of the house’s subsystems, the NZERTF quadrupled the amount of excess energy it sent to the grid relative to the first year, 2139 kilowatt hours versus 484 kilowatt hours.
+This significant improvement was mostly a result of changes in operational strategy associated with the heating and ventilation systems and milder weather.

 In the News